Skip to content

 • columns

-• Specifies the number of columns in the grid, determining the grid's horizontal dimension.
+• Specifies the number of columns in the grid, determining the grid's horizontal layout and how many cells it contains.

 • Comfy dtype: INT